 - Pin along bottom and sides, leaving 2 ¼” at the top open.

 - If your fabric is of a type that unravels easily, pink your edges using pinking shears, this also gives it a nicer finish on the inside.
-(Otherwise if you want a really pro look you could serge all your edges before sewing up the sides and bottom).
+(Otherwise, if you want a real pro look you could serge all your edges before sewing up the sides and bottom).

 - Press your sides and bottom open, making sure that you also press down the edges at the open top.

 - To make a casing for your cord or ribbon: on each side of the bag, fold the top down ¾” and press.

 - Fold down ¾” again.
 The folded edge should come just a little below the side stitching.
 This is to help secure the side stitching and prevent it from coming undone over time and under the pressure of being opened and closed continuously.

 - Pin your folded edge down, especially where the two corners of the casing meet to prevent slippage.